friflo/fliox-docs/README.md

 # General

-Following sections list general library classes grouped by their use case.
+Following sections list fundamental library classes grouped by their use case.
-These groups fit mainly to their namesspaces.
-Ecxept `.Remote` containing client as well server classes.
+These groups fit mainly to their namespaces.
+Except `.Remote` containing client as well server classes.

 ### Client